UltraCombos/2019_DigiWave_Treasure/README.md

 # 2019 DigiWave

 Treasure is a Unity project made for a live performance in Digiwave at Kaohsiung Music Center, 11th Oct 2019.
 The project contains two of four tracks showed during the performance, each with a complete 10-minute visual.
 Those two tracks have very different styles.
-The visual of the first track focus on the deconstruction of the shells, while the second explores the connection between whales, ocean and industrial development of Kaohsiung.
+The visual of the first track focuses on the deconstruction of the shells, while the second explores the connection between whales, ocean and industrial development of Kaohsiung.

-Special thanks to Keijiro Takahashi for his awesome asset called Lasp that use on analysing tracks.
+Special thanks to Keijiro Takahashi for his awesome asset called Lasp that use on analyzing tracks.
 (https://github.com/keijiro/Lasp)

-The original project contains copyrighted whale model so that we replace it with a free resource from Sketchfab.
+The original project contains a copyrighted whale model so that we replace it with a free resource from Sketchfab.
 (https://sketchfab.com/lolilith)

 The sound is produced by well-known music producer Lim Giong.